ZIP: 228

 varies nActionsOrchard compactSize The number of Action descriptions in vActionsOrchard.

-852 * nActionsOrchard vActionsOrchard OrchardZSAAction[nActionsOrchard] A sequence of ZSA Swap Action descriptions in the Action Group.
+852 * nActionsOrchard vActionsOrchard OrchardZsaAction[nActionsOrchard] A sequence of ZSA Swap Action descriptions in the Action Group.
+The ''OrchardZsaAction'' type is defined in ZIP 230 8.

 sizeProofsOrchard proofsOrchard byte[sizeProofsOrchard] The aggregated zk-SNARK proof for all Actions in the Action Group.